Inverse problem for parameters identification in a modified SIRD epidemic model using ensemble neural networks: Introduction

 We should point out that in mathematical terms, our approach is a typical inverse problem.
 Generically, inverse problems can be ill posed.
 We show that our model is actually well posed, meaning that determination of the coefficients from the observation do identify the coefficient uniquely.
 This is the backbone of our analysis and estimation.

-The organization of the paper is as follows.
+The paper is organized as follows.
 In Section~\ref{s:3} we briefly discuss the SIR model and we introduce the SIRD model.
-Here we state Theorem~\ref{t:2} whose proof is in Appendix~\ref{a:1}.
+Here we state Theorem~\ref{t:2} whose proof is in Appendix 1.
 Also here we describe the guiding idea of our approach.
 In Section~\ref{s:2} we discuss the data and its cleaning and describe the construction of the neural networks.
-Then we proceed with the Conclusions in Section~\ref{s:6}.
+Then we proceed with the Discussions and Conclusions in Section~\ref{s:6}.